O’Neill pledges transparency around programme for government targets

 Among them is goal of building more than 5,000 new social homes by 2027.

-By that date, ministers also want to see an additional 70,000 hospital patients treated per year.
+Ministers also want to see an additional 70,000 hospital patients treated as part of efforts to reduce the region’s spiralling waiting lists.

 The document, called Our Plan: Doing What Matters Most, aims to increase renewable electricity capacity by 40% within the current Assembly mandate and progress a plan for speeding up the justice system.